COSC3020/tail-recursion-20gbrown/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+I believe the asymptotic complexity of the tail-recursive Fibonacci function is the same as the non-tail-recursive version.
+Both of them have a time complexity of $O(2^n)$.
+The tail-recursion primarily affects the space complexity, not the time complexity.
+The time complexity of both implementations is detirmined by the number of recursive calls made to calculate the Fibonacci numbers.
+In both cases, for each value of $n$, the function makes two recursive calls.